eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 GET /api/planets/10/ ~> http://localhost:3000/planets/1
 ```

 As it's just a function, you can have some logic such as redirecting to `/planets/1` if it's odd, and `/planets/2` if it's even.
-Or redirecting the first 10 planets to mocked versions (updated in `db.json`), and fallback to ``/planet/1` for the other planets.
+Or redirecting the first 10 planets to mocked versions (updated in `db.json`), and fallback to `/planet/1` for the other planets.
 The sky is the limit.

-# The end
+## The end

 Now it's where the solution shines.
 **Once the backend is implemented and deployed, it's just a matter of deleting the rules from the proxy, and not having to mess up with the application code.**

 Now that you know the existence of the proxy, feel free to explore the [documentation](https://github.com/chimurai/http-proxy-middleware) and try new ideas:

-* Even though angular compilation is faster (as of angular 9/10), it's quicker to change the json file.
-For example, one would want to quickly check how the UI looks like when receiving different values (a long string, a large number etc).
+* Even though Angular compilation is faster (as of Angular 9/10), it's quicker to change the JSON file.
+For example, one would want to quickly check how the UI looks like when receiving different values (a long string, a large number etc.)
 * Mocking the whole happy path instead of hitting the real server over the network can save you some minutes.
 In our case, we could mock the entire `/api/planets`

-Also, let's not forget the caveats:
+Also, let's not forget the caveats.

-## Caveats
+### Caveats

-* It requires restarting the Angular server, which can become boring, specially when first getting familiar with the setup.
+* It requires restarting the Angular server, which may become boring, specially when first getting familiar with the setup.
-* It requires to run two processes (the angular server + `json-server`).
+* It requires running two processes (the Angular server + `json-server`).
-* Low latency may hide some issues your application would show in the real world.
+* Low latency may hide some issues in your application which would happen in the real world.
 For example, there's a delay between clicking on an item and making it selected:

 ![Loading may take a while in slow connections](/posts/angular-mock-endpoint/assets/slow-loading.gif)

-# Bonus
+### Bonus

 I've lied to you.
 Hitting `https://swapi.dev/api/planets/` actually returns

 ```json